jvahedi/llm-structured/README.md

 - **Structured Output Validation:**
   Enforce and validate JSON schema for LLM responses using Pydantic models.

-- **Batch Embedding Utilities:**
-  Generate and process text embeddings in bulk from both GPT and OLLAMA models.

 - **Tabular Data Processing:**
-  Convert unstructured LLM outputs into structured pandas DataFrames, with support for voting, aggregation, and error handling.
+  Convert unstructured LLM outputs into structured pandas DataFrames, .

 - **Automated Retry and Error Handling:**
-  Built-in retry logic for robust API calls and validation.
+  Built-in retry logic for robust API calls and validation inluding error handling

+- **Voting and Aggregation:**
+  Support for odd number voting via high temprature voter exploration, subsequent aggregation, table highlighting for disagreement.

 - **Customizable Prompting and Schema:**
   Easily define custom instructions and output formats for a wide range of tasks.

+___

+- **Batch Embedding Utilities:**
+  Generate and process text embeddings in bulk from both GPT and OLLAMA models.

 ---